8.0 STUDENT AFFAIRS POLICIES AND PRACTICES

-An awards ceremony is held each Spring to honor student recipients of academic and campus leadership awards.
-Departments may present student awards at this ceremony.
-Contact the Division of Student Affairs for more information (http://www.unca.edu/sdev/).
+An awards ceremony is held each spring to honor student and faculty recipients of campus leadership awards.
+Contact the Division of Student Affairs for more information (https://studentaffairs.unca.edu/).

-The Financial Aid Office has information and applications for both on-campus and off-campus scholarship programs.
-Some of these scholarships require students to qualify for financial aid.
+The Financial Aid Office has information and applications for both on-campus and off-campus scholarship programs, including departmental scholarsihps..
 Encourage students to take advantage of these opportunities.
-More information is available at http://www.unca.edu/financialaid.
+More information is available at https://financialaid.unca.edu/.

 8.2.3 Undergraduate Research Council